Allyedge/Allyedge/README.md

 - Html / Css
 - Backend Stuff

+I also like to do UI Design, I'm not really good at it, though. 🙂

 ## My plans
 Right now, I'm basically learning every kinds of programming.
 Since I have a lot of time at home because of COVID-19.